lyteword/chspurgeon-tod/volume-7/psalm-142.md

 **Verse 1.** *I cried unto the LORD.* Thou hast posted me over to no deputy for the hearing of my prayer, neither dost thou require that I should bring a spokesman for the presenting of it; but thou hast commanded me to come myself, and to come to thee thyself.— *Sir Richard Baker on the Lord's Prayer.*

 **Verse 1.** *With my voice.* The Lord needs not the tongue to be an interpreter between him and the hearts of his children.
 He that hears without ears can interpret prayers though not uttered by the tongue.
 Our desires are cries in the ears of the Lord of hosts.
 The vehemency of the affections may sometimes cause the outcrying of the voice; but alas!
-Without this it is but a tinkling cymbal...There is a use of words in prayer, to excite, and convey, and give vent to, affection: Ho 14:2, "Take with you words, and turn to the Lord: say unto him, Take away all iniquity, and receive us graciously."
+Without this it is but a tinkling cymbal...
+There is a use of words in prayer, to excite, and convey, and give vent to, affection: Ho 14:2, "Take with you words, and turn to the Lord: say unto him, Take away all iniquity, and receive us graciously."
 The prophet doth not only prescribe that they should take affections, but take with them words.— *Thomas Manton.*

 **Verse 2.** *I poured out my complaint before him.* Literally, my meditation; that is—what so much occupied my thoughts at the time I expressed aloud.
 The word *"complaint"* does not express the idea.
 The meaning is, not that he complained of God or of man; but that his mind meditated on his condition.— *Albert Barnes.*

 **Verse 2.** *I poured out*, etc. I did it fully, and fervently, and confidently.— *Matthew Henry.*

 **Verse 2.** *Poured out...before him.* Those words teach us that in prayer we should not try to keep anything back from God, but should show him all that is in our hearts, and that in his presence in our closet, with the door shut, but not before men.
-The Carmelite adds that there is much force in the words *with my voice*, twice repeated (as in Heb., A.V.
-Vulgate, etc.) to show us that we ought to pray to God directly for ourselves, and in person, and not be contented with an *Ora pro me* addressed to some one else.— *Cassiodorus and Ayguan, in Neale and Littledale.*
+The Carmelite adds that there is much force in the words *with my voice*, twice repeated (as in Heb., A. V. Vulgate, etc.) to show us that we ought to pray to God directly for ourselves, and in person, and not be contented with an *Ora pro me* addressed to some one else.— *Cassiodorus and Ayguan, in Neale and Littledale.*

-**Verse 2.** *I shewed before him my trouble.* Be very particular in secret prayer, both as to sins, wants, and mercies...Be not ashamed to open out all thy necessities.
+**Verse 2.** *I shewed before him my trouble.* Be very particular in secret prayer, both as to sins, wants, and mercies...
+Be not ashamed to open out all thy necessities.
 David argues because he is "poor and needy"; four several times he presses his wants and exigencies before God, like an earnest but holy beggar (Ps 40:17 70:5 86:1 109:22).
 He *"shewed before him"* his trouble.
-He presents *"before"* God his ragged condition, and spreads open his secret wounds; as Job said, he "would order" his "cause before him": Job 23:4...Before God we may speak out our minds fully, and name the persons that afflict, affront, and trouble us; and woe to them that a child of God upon a mature judgment names in prayer!
-I find not that such a prayer in Scripture ever returned empty...A great reason why we reap so little benefit in prayer is, because we rest too much in generals; and if we have success, it is but dark, so that often we cannot tell what to make of the issues of prayer.
+He presents *"before"* God his ragged condition, and spreads open his secret wounds; as Job said, he "would order" his "cause before him": Job 23:4...
+Before God we may speak out our minds fully, and name the persons that afflict, affront, and trouble us; and woe to them that a child of God upon a mature judgment names in prayer!
+I find not that such a prayer in Scripture ever returned empty...
+A great reason why we reap so little benefit in prayer is, because we rest too much in generals; and if we have success, it is but dark, so that often we cannot tell what to make of the issues of prayer.
 Besides, to be particular in our petitions would keep the spirit much from wandering when we are intent upon a weighty case, and the progress of the soul in grace would manifest its gradual success in prayer.— *Samuel Lee* (1625-1691), *in "The Morning Exercises."*

 **Verse 2.** The committing of our cause to God is at once our duty, our safety, and our ease.— *Abraham Wright.*